UWCS/apollo/docs.md

 - To create a DB migration:
   1. Create model in `/models`
   2. Import in `/models/__init__.py`
-  3. Run `docker compose exec apollo alembic revision --autogenerate -m "<change description>"`
+  3. Run `alembic revision --autogenerate -m "<change description>"`
   4. Check the newly created upgrade and downgrade is correct
-  5. Upgrade your database with `docker compose exec apollo alembic upgrade head`
+  5. Upgrade your database with `alembic upgrade head`

 ### Testing subsections